oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Color

-Use the color props to change the base color of the component and some of the child components, to better understand the handling of colors and themes you can see it here
+Use the color property to change the base color of the component and some of the child components, to better understand the handling of colors and themes you can see it here

 the allowed values are: